natallymartinsc/Signal-processing/README.md

 ## Content
 Introduction: to review some concepts

-Lesson 01: Introduction of digital signal processing and the sampling theorem
+Class 01: Introduction of digital signal processing and the sampling theorem

+Class 02: Nysquist Theorem

 ## Tools and Techonologies
 Python